henrique-galimberti/holi-express/README.md

  that you use, your architectural choices and software design skills."

-So, in this project it was aimed to fulfill the base requirements as well as showing the skills described in instructions.
+So, in this project it was aimed to fulfill the base requirements as well as showing the skills described in the instructions.

 That being said, there are several features that were not addressed in this solution, as per example:
 * RDBMS otimizations (indexes, foreign keys, ...)
-* Complementary fields for entities (such as address for users, description for products and so on)
+* Complementary fields for entities (such as address and email for users, description for products and so on)
 * Front-end ;)
 * Payment and delivery integration (which will lead to a never completing order)
 * Other (maybe essential) features for an e-commerce that were not in the base requirements